 While some cards are co-branded with a specific airline, other flexible travel credit cards offer perks that can work no matter what airline you fly with.
-The popular Chase Sapphire Reserve card offers a flexible $300 travel credit you can use for any type of travel, including checked bags.
-Meanwhile, The Platinum Card® from American Express offers a $200 airline fee credit with your chosen airline each year.
+The popular Chase Sapphire Reserve® card offers a flexible $300 travel credit you can use for any type of travel, including checked bags.
+Meanwhile, The Platinum Card® from American Express offers a $200 Airline Fee Credit, up to $200 per calendar year in baggage fees and more at one qualifying airline.
 With these cards and others like them, you can score epic travel perks and get coverage for your checked bags.

 #3: Get a rewards card that offers flexible travel credit.

 The same is true for the Capital One® Venture® Rewards Credit Card.
-Not only do you earn a large signup bonus, but you’ll get 2x points for each dollar you spend.
+Not only do you earn a large signup bonus, but you’ll get 2x miles on every purchase.
 Since you can redeem your points for any travel expense you want (including checked baggage with an airline), this card offers utmost flexibility.

 #4: Fly airlines that don’t charge for checked bags.